New report:

 Popular terms such as “credit cards” have a perceived high CPC cost, but in reality, it’s only $15 and thus not included in the chart below.
 Similar to many broad terms in the insurance category, many loan keywords have very large search volumes by consumers and thus CPCs are not as expensive.

-How to avoid expensive keywords
+How to avoid paying for expensive keywords

 As companies pour more money into online ads, the keyword costs will continue to soar.
 Here’s a few tips to help you offset the cost of expensive keywords:

-- Use negative keywords – adding “negative keywords” to your campaign are a powerful way to reduce low quality users searching with terms such as “free” and “cheap” (try our negative keyword list!)
+- Use negative keywords – Adding “negative keywords” to your campaign are a powerful way to reduce low quality users searching with terms such as “free” and “cheap” (try our negative keyword list!)

 Methodology

-Categories were selected based on the top 5,000 keywords with the highest CPC, with a minimum of 300 searches per month on Google search in the US only, and then grouped together based on related keywords.
-Results were lightly edited for typos and minor anomalies.
+Results for both the top 25 chart and the category-specific lists were lightly edited for typos and minor anomalies.
 This information should be used only for editorial purposes.
 Be sure to perform your own keyword research before making advertising decisions.